mismail1512/ARP/README.md

 ### 8. Logger
-Purpose:
+**Purpose:**
 The Logger is responsible for logging system events to files in the logs/ directory.
 It ensures that each process has its own log file for debugging and monitoring purposes.

-Key Responsibilities:
+**Key Responsibilities:**
-Logs system events:
+- Logs system events:

-Writes heartbeat messages, errors, and other events to log files.
+- Writes heartbeat messages, errors, and other events to log files.

-Supports multiple log files:
+- Supports multiple log files:

-Each process (e.g., Blackboard Server, Dynamics Server, etc.) has its own dedicated log file.
+- Each process (e.g., Blackboard Server, Dynamics Server, etc.) has its own dedicated log file.

-Ensures traceability:
+- Ensures traceability

-Logs include timestamps and process IDs for easy debugging and monitoring.
+- Logs include timestamps and process IDs for easy debugging and monitoring.

 Interactions: